carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/CRUD-Data-Operations.md

 ### Introduction to Pickle

-* Pickle is a Python module that allows for serializing and de-serializing of a Python object.
+* Allows for (de)serialization of a Python object.
-* Pickling is a way to covert a python object (list, dict, etc.) into a character stream (serialization).
+* Pickling is a way to covert a python object in memory (list, dict, etc.) into a character stream (serialization) that can be saved on to your hard-drive.
-* The character stream contains all the information neccesary to reconstruct the object in another python script.
+* This is useful when we want to pass large data between Python programs.
-* To import Pickle, you can include the following line in your python code:
+* To leverage pickle in your code, simply import the `pickle` module:

 ```python
 import pickle